ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 inserts/updates records in [MySQL](https://www.mysql.com) database; some `Kafka source connectors` that reads from MySQL and push to Kafka; some `Kafka sink connectors` that reads event from Kafka and inserts in [Elasticsearch](https://www.elastic.co); finally, the `store-streams` that reads data from Kafka, treats them using Kafka Streams and push new events Kafka.

+## Branches

+The project has 2 branches:

+- `master`: uses `JSON` serialization format;
+- `avro-serialization-format`: uses `Avro` serialization format.

 ## Microservices